Welcome to Appeals Audio Series

 However, there are exceptions to this law.
 For example, if Appeals needs to talk to the part of the IRS that worked your case about administrative or procedural matters, we can do so without first inviting you or your tax representative to join the conversation.

 Once your case is assigned to an Appeals employee, feel free to contact this employee about your concerns or questions about this law that protects Appeals’ independence and your right to a fair and impartial review of your tax dispute.

 We look forward to working with you in resolving your tax disputes through a fair and independent review.
-For more information or resources about Appeals, please visit our website apps.irs.gov/appeals.
+For more information or resources about Appeals, please visit www.irs.gov/appeals.